kura-labs-org/c4_deployment-1/README.md

 Demonstrate your ability to run a Jenkins build and manually deploy to Elastic Beanstalk.

-- Create a separate GitHub repository for your application pipeline
+- Create a separate GitHub repository for this application

 - Download the files from this repository and upload them to your newly created repository